Sleeping in Airports

 15. Get connected

 WiFiStay connected to friends and family, update your social media accounts or surf the internet during your layover.
-WiFi is free throughout the airport, though you will need to register with your name and email address.
-If you don’t have a device, internet kiosks with printers are located throughout the airport – pre-Security they are free, inside Security, they are €0,50 per 6 minutes.
+Free WiFi is accessible throughout the airport, though you must register with your name and email address.
+If you don’t have a device, internet kiosks with printers are located throughout the airport – pre-security, the printers are free; inside security, they are €0,50 per 6 minutes.

 16. Sleep

-Airport HotelsIn general, you should have no problems catching up on sleep here.
-There are plenty of seating options throughout, though travellers report that Terminal 2 has more comfortable chairs and benches.
+Airport HotelsIn general, you should be fine catching up on sleep here.
+There are plenty of seating options, though travellers report that Terminal 2 has more comfortable chairs and benches.
 Three designated Rest Zones have reclining seats and footrests, so grab one for a nap.
-If you’re camping out overnight, know that security closes between 11pm and 4:30am, so if you’re not inside by then, you’ll have to stay Landside.
-Prefer a little more privacy or comfort?
-Nap Cabs in the secure zone of Terminal 2 offer self-service sleep pods for one person, with a full bed, small desk, privacy blinds, and more; rent for the hour, maximum 12 hours – no reservation required.
+If you’re camping out overnight, know that security closes between 11 p.m. and 4:30 a.m., so if you’re not inside by then, you’ll have to stay on the landside.
+Would you prefer a little more privacy or comfort?
+Nap Cabs in the secure zone of Terminal 2 offers self-service sleep pods for one person, with a full bed, small desk, privacy blinds, and more; rent for the hour, maximum 12 hours – no reservation required.
 For a more traditional hotel, the Hilton Airport Munich is located at the airport, between Terminals 1 and 2.
-Otherwise, several hotels are located within a few minutes’ drive of the airport.
+Otherwise, several hotels are located within a few minutes drive of the airport.
 See our Munich Airport Guide for locations and details.

 These are just a few things to do on a layover at Munich Airport.
 Visit our Munich Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.